Akarshjha03/KernelQuest/README.md

 # Shell-Scripting-Practicals

+This repository contains ten practical exercises & more, designed to help you master shell scripting and Linux command usage.
+Each practical covers a different aspect of shell scripting, from basic commands to advanced process management techniques.
+Ideal for computer science students and professionals looking to deepen their knowledge of shell scripting and Linux-based systems.

+## Technologies used

 <div align="center">
 <a href="https://skillicons.dev">
 <img src="https://skillicons.dev/icons?i=linux,bash,git,powershell,windows" />
 </a>
 </div>

-This repository contains ten practical exercises & more, designed to help you master shell scripting and Linux command usage.
-Each practical covers a different aspect of shell scripting, from basic commands to advanced process management techniques.
-Ideal for computer science students and professionals looking to deepen their knowledge of shell scripting and Linux-based systems.

 ## Practical Exercises